 We feel it is useful to explore something like corruption in an area of society, as it brings into question whether we should continue to support what happens in our world the way we do.
 The focus on the existence of a level of corruption is therefore useful up to the point of understanding that it’s happening and that it’s now up to us to decide how we want to deal with it as a community.

-A couple of key emotions or states of being we recognized as being useful in exploring when it comes whether or not we’re informing, helping maintain emotional regulation and offering a solution-oriented approach was to find out if people felt generally grounded and empowered when consuming our content.
+A couple of key emotions or states of being we recognized as being useful in exploring when it comes whether or not we’re informing, helping maintain physiological regulation (leading to better emotional state) and offering a solution-oriented approach was to find out if people felt generally grounded and empowered when consuming our content.

 - 87% of our audience say they feel grounded consuming our content, and 77% feel empowered.